GiovanniStephens/cardinality-constrained-optimisation/README.md

 The goal of this optimisation is to find a subset portfolio of N stocks from a universe of M stocks that maximises the Sharpe Ratio.

-The optimisation is constrained by the maximum number of stocks that can be held (i.e. N).
+The optimisation is constrained by the maximum number of stocks that can be held (i.e. N=10).

-The portfolio weightings is constrained to 1 (i.e. no leverage or cash).
+The sum of the portfolio weightings is constrained to 1 (i.e. no leverage or cash).

-Each stock allocation (weighting) is constrained to be between 0 and 1. (i.e. no shorting).
+Each stock allocation (weighting) is constrained to be between 0 and 1 (or a maximum of choice). (i.e. no shorting).

 Lastly, if the user wants, he/she should be able to specify a minimum expected return.
 He/she should also be able to run the optimisation constrained by a maximum level of risk.